bird0401/NLP_100_knock/README.md

 - create this github
 ### 20211113:
 - finish 50-53
-- questions
-  - 50-53
-  - why argument min_df=10
-  - Can LG by string
 ### 20211114:
 - finish 54-57
-- Libraries are very useful
+- tech
   - micro and macro ave
-- argsort is useful-
+  - argsort
 ### 20211115:
 - finish 58-59 (chap 6 finish)
-- why solver=‘saga’, instead of liblinear?
+- tech
   - optuna is useful
   - xgb has many params
 ### 20210111:
 - restart from chap4
 ### 20210112:
 - finish chap4
+- tech
   - when opening files, using "with open() as ~"
   - mecab can devide POS from sentenses automatically
   - mecab can infer base form, POS, POS in detali, etc.
   - by using defaultdict, we can initialize automatically
   - plt.figure initialize the graph
   - plt.hist can make histgram
+### 20210114:
+- review chap6 50-58
+- tech
+  - stratify is important to be balanced devision
+  - string.punctuation is not only punctuation but also other symbols
+  - translate is useful to replace text
+  - it is easy to pursue tf-idf by using TfidfVectorizer
+  - get_feature_names convert id to feature name
--
+  - seaborn makes heatmap